Spain to seek advisers on Bankia stake sale next week

-MADRID Spain will next week formally seek advisors to steer the sale of part of its 68 percent stake in bailed out lender Bankia (BKIA.MC), a spokeswoman for the country's bank restructuring fund FROB said on Friday.
+MADRID Jan 31 Spain will next week formally seek advisors to steer the sale of part of its 68 percent stake in bailed out lender Bankia, a spokeswoman for the country's bank restructuring fund FROB said on Friday.

 Government and banking sources had told Reuters earlier this month the Spanish government was considering selling a stake of as much as 18 percent during the first quarter of this year, aiming to start recouping part of the 22 billion euros ($29.8 billion) injected into the bank since 2012.